Archaeopteryx

 Download

-Latest version: Archaeopteryx 0.956 beta (2010.06.16)
+Latest version: Archaeopteryx 0.968 beta BG (2012.01.03)

-jar file containing all Archaeopteryx types: » forester.jar
+Jar file containing Archaeopteryx: » forester.jar

-example configuration file: » _aptx_configuration_file
+Example configuration file: » _aptx_configuration_file

 Sign up for the Archaeopteryx mailing list to be informed of new versions and changes.